gjcooper/lspy/lspy/background/01_02-studydesign.md

-###Ecological validity
+### Ecological validity

 **_Ecological validity_** is a different notion of validity, which is similar to external validity, but less important.
 The idea is that, in order to be ecologically valid, the entire set up of the study should closely approximate the real world scenario that is being investigated.
 In a sense, ecological validity is a kind of face validity -- it relates mostly to whether the study "looks" right, but with a bit more rigour to it.
 To be ecologically valid, the study has to look right in a fairly specific way.
 The idea behind it is the intuition that a study that is ecologically valid is more likely to be externally valid.
 It's no guarantee, of course.
 But the nice thing about ecological validity is that it's much easier to check whether a study is ecologically valid than it is to check whether a study is externally valid.
 An simple example would be eyewitness identification studies.
 Most of these studies tend to be done in a university setting, often with fairly simple array of faces to look at rather than a line up.
 The length of time between seeing the "criminal" and being asked to identify the suspect in the "line up" is usually shorter.
 The "crime" isn't real, so there's no chance that the witness being scared, and there's no police officers present, so there's not as much chance of feeling pressured.
 These things all mean that the study *definitely* lacks ecological validity.
 They might (but might not) mean that it also lacks external validity.

-##Confounds, artifacts and other threats to validity
+## Confounds, artifacts and other threats to validity

 If we look at the issue of validity in the most general fashion, the two biggest worries that we have are *confounds* and *artifact*.
 These two terms are defined in the following way:

-- **_Confound_**: A confound is an additional, often unmeasured variable^[The reason why I say that it's unmeasured is that if you *have* measured it, then you can use some fancy statistical tricks to deal with the confound.
-Because of the existence of these statistical solutions to the problem of confounds, we often refer to a confound that we have measured and dealt with as a *covariate*.
-Dealing with covariates is a topic for a more advanced course, but I thought I'd mention it in passing, since it's kind of comforting to at least know that this stuff exists.] that turns out to be related to both the predictors and the outcomes.
+- **_Confound_**: A confound is an additional, often unmeasured variable[^confound] that turns out to be related to both the predictors and the outcomes.
 The existence of confounds threatens the internal validity of the study because you can't tell whether the predictor causes the outcome, or if the confounding variable causes it, etc.
 - ***Artifact***: A result is said to be "artifactual" if it only holds in the special situation that you happened to test in your study.
 The possibility that your result is an artifact describes a threat to your external validity, because it raises the possibility that you can't generalise your results to the actual population that you care about.